New Orleans Saints’ Demario Davis Thanks Fans For Support Over ‘Man Of God’ Headband Controversy

-New Orleans Saints linebacker Demario Davis is thanking his fans for their support following a dustup involving him and the National Football League (NFL) over his wearing a headband that had the words “Man of God” written on it, Yahoo Sports reports.
+New Orleans Saints linebacker Demario Davis is thanking his fans for their support following a dustup involving him and the National Football League (NFL) over his wearing a headband that had the words “Man of God” written on it, Yahoo!
+Sports reports.

 As previously reported by The Inquisitr, Davis, a devout Christian, had been wearing a headband that said “Man of God” at games earlier this season.
-However, the NFL, which reportedly pays people to watch games with an eye out for uniform violations, fined him $7,017 for violating the uniform policy, once someone in the League’s office became aware of the band.
+However, the NFL, which reportedly pays people to watch games with an eye out for uniform violations, fined him $7,017 for violating the uniform policy once someone in the League’s office became aware of the band.

 “Yo, that’s crazy that I just got fined for repping what I believe in,” he said of the fine.

-At the time, Davis says, he went to his agent, who told him that Davis could appeal the ban, in part because he (Davis) could complain that he didn’t fully understand the rule, and in part because it wasn’t visible on the field — indeed, cameras didn’t even notice it until Davis was walking to the locker room after the late September game.
-What’s more, his agent told him, his willingness to not wear the band any more would likely work in his favor in an appeal to the league.
+At the time, Davis says, he went to his agent, who told him that Davis could appeal the ban, in part because he (Davis) could complain that he didn’t fully understand the rule, and in part because it wasn’t visible on the field.
+Indeed, cameras didn’t even notice it until Davis was walking to the locker room after a late-September game.
+What’s more, his agent told him, his willingness to not wear the band anymore would likely work in his favor in an appeal to the league.

 View this post on Instagram